e271828e/Flight.jl/docs/notes/design/framework_design.md

 becomes authoritative, and today's restore-the-trim dance (re-`assign!` after `FiniteDiff` dirtied the model) has no successor.
-Default operating point = the sim's current committed state via `capture(sim) → (condition, t)` — the full-store gather owed since §16.1, settled here: after a `trim!` commit, `linearize(sim, surface)` is about the trim point with nothing re-specified; an `about = <condition>` keyword linearizes anywhere else without touching the sim.
+Default operating point = the sim's current committed state via `capture(sim) → (condition, t)` — the full gather of stores *and root slots* (§16.6's totality makes slot coverage mandatory for capture → apply) owed since §16.1, settled here: after a `trim!` commit, `linearize(sim, surface)` is about the trim point with nothing re-specified; an `about = <condition>` keyword linearizes anywhere else without touching the sim.